radcamp/radcamp.github.io/AF-Biota/07_momi2_API.md

 When starting an interactive job on the cluster, it automatically directs you back to your default environment, which is python 2.7 in our case.
 We need to make sure that we are in the right conda environment to run momi2.

 ```
-## switch to the python3 environment
+## switch back to the python3 environment
 $ source activate momi-py36

 ## Start the notebook server